 4. Mastering the Metadata API is challenging

-We’ve been working with the Metadata API for 4 years and it is love-hate relationship.
+We’ve been working with the Metadata API for 4 years and it is a love-hate relationship.
 It is powerful and we need it, but it can be really quirky.
-There is a balance of the amount of data you ask so that you minimize the API call, but at the same time not having it time out.
+There is a balance of the amount of data you request so that you minimize the API calls, but at the same time not having it time out.

-We took 12 months to completely rewrite our sync architecture to make sure we can scale for any size org not we really understand the APIs.
-Part of that is 1,000s of lines of code added to make sure that we are getting all the data, catching the timeouts and not blowing up customer’s API limits.
+We took 12 months to completely rewrite our sync architecture to make sure we can scale for any size org.
+Part of that is 1,000s of lines of code that we have added to make sure that we are getting all the data, catching the timeouts, and not blowing up customer’s API limits.

 5. Dependency API is a great start but has limitations

-We’re combined the Dependency API with thousands of lines of custom code to be able to build a more complete where-used and dependency picture covering the key metadata items and getting over the limit of 2000 results.
+We’ve combined the Dependency API with thousands of lines of custom code to be able to build a more complete where-used and dependency picture covering the key additional metadata items and getting over the limit of 2000 results.

 6. Org Impact analysis takes processing power

 And every day, the org has changed so it needs to be reanalyzed because the analysis is only valuable if it is up to date – for every org – Prod and Sandboxes.
-We make over 500,000 API calls to sync and analysis customer org overnight on AWS so we don’t trash the org’s API limits.
+We make over 500,000 API calls to sync and analyze customer orgs.
+And we do this on AWS so we don’t trash the org’s API limits.

 7. Managed Packages are difficult to remove safely

 The difficulty and risk of removing managed packages may seem like great news for ISVs.
-But our org analysis is making it safer for customers to remove them and potential save on unnecessary licence fees.
-Apart from the costs, there are risk with managed packages in orgs.
-They install fields on standard objects and add them to page layouts, and a managed package can be upgraded and suddenly new metadata items appear unannounced.
+But our org analysis is making it safer for customers to remove them and potentially save on unnecessary license fees.
+Apart from the costs, there are risks with managed packages in orgs.
+They install fields on standard objects and add them to page layouts.
+And a managed package can be upgraded and suddenly new metadata items appear unannounced.

 Be really ruthless about installing managed packages and remove them after the trial ends if they are not going to be used.
-There are so many orgs is Trailhead managed packages installed into production – and the objects being used!!
+There are orgs with the Trailhead managed packages installed into production – and the objects being used!!

 8. Record Types are like glitter